codex-academy/codeX_ReleaseOneNarrativeWorkbook/NodeBackground.md

 There are various modules & libraries available to assist one with the syncronization of callbacks, as this gets complicated at times.

-Find a more detailed discussion on callbacks here: https://github.com/maxogden/art-of-node#callbacks
+Find a more detailed discussion on callbacks at [Art of Node: Callbacks](https://github.com/maxogden/art-of-node#callbacks)

 ## Node API